Affiliate Gear Editor

 Hoods/Draft Blocking Features

-Some sleeping bags have hoods, which can keep you warm when you cinch them tightly around your head.
+Most backpacking sleeping bags have hoods, which can keep you warm when you cinch them tightly around your head.
 Other bags have draft collars and draft tubes running along the zippers, which help prevent warm air from escaping.
+We recommend both for truly cold backpacking.
+Our top pick, the REI Co-op Magma 15, featured a great blend of a snug hood, a sizeable draft collar, and a sufficient draft tube.

 Anti-snag Zippers

 Snagged zippers are not only annoying but can damage your bag.
 Some bags offer anti-snag features, with a guard running the length of the zipper or a cover on the zipper itself.
-Either way, we’re fans.
+We found that higher-end bags like Feathered Friends Swallow UL 30 had smooth-sliding zippers.

 a close up of a zipper on backpacking sleeping bags